Alejogb1/job-board/blog-data/matlab-mex-function-mexprintf-does-not-print-immediately.md

 A couple more things to keep in mind that are always a pain for new people to MEX development

 1. **Be mindful of your data types**: When using mexPrintf pay extra attention to your format specifiers.
 For example using %f for a `double` and %d for an `int` or else you will just get garbage outputs and will confuse you more.
 It is like trying to use a screwdriver on a nail you will not get any good results and might destroy something
 2. **String handling in C:** C strings and MATLAB strings are not the same.
 So when you try to print some data be very careful that you are not trying to print a mxArray pointer with mexPrintf as it will give you some garbage address that you don’t know where it came from.
 You must first convert the mxArray to a C type string for it to work this is always a good test to know how new someone is to C and MEX development

 And finally some advice for good resources to read up on these topics.
 If you want to dig into the nitty gritty details of standard I/O you can check out the classic "Advanced Programming in the UNIX Environment" by W. Richard Stevens it has more than you ever need to know on the topic of system level I/O operations.
 Also some good reading materials about MEX API are in MATLAB documentation but they are a bit dry so be sure to find other tutorials and forum posts about MEX function development.

-Okay so to summarize you're hitting the buffered I/O issue of mexPrintf The standard solution is to use `fflush(stdout)` immediately after the `mexPrintf` calls if that is not enough use `mexEvalString` along with `drawnow` or as a last resource use your own debug logging system.
+to summarize you're hitting the buffered I/O issue of mexPrintf The standard solution is to use `fflush(stdout)` immediately after the `mexPrintf` calls if that is not enough use `mexEvalString` along with `drawnow` or as a last resource use your own debug logging system.
 Good luck and happy debugging its one of the hardest problems in programming but its also one of the most rewarding